Scientific Name

 How to Grow and Care

 Several species are fairly easy to grow.
 Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete water withdrawal during the winter months.
-A minimum winter temperature of 50 °F (10 °C) is acceptable, providing plants are kept absolutely dry.
-A heated growing bench or incubator may help delicate plants get through the colder months.
+A minimum winter temperature of 50°F (10°C) is acceptable, provided the plants are kept absolutely dry.
+A heated, growing bench or incubator can help delicate plants survive the colder months.
 However, many species live under shrubs in their habitat and prefer light shade rather than full sun.

-Keeping Stapelias and their roots free of pests such as mealybugs is the key to success, as fungal attacks often result from damage to stems by an insect.
+Keeping Stapelias and their roots free of pests, such as mealybugs, is key to success, as fungal attacks often result from damage to the stems caused by insects.

 Learn more at How to Grow and Care for Stapelia.